AnnaVargova/AutomationShield_wiki/OptoShield.md

 # Library functions

 All functions and examples associated to the OptoShield are included in the [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
-The functions specific to this shield are included in the `Opto` class of functions.
+The functions specific to this shield are included in the `Opto` class of functions, these mostly perform input/output peripheral communication.
 [Certain library functions](https://github.com/gergelytakacs/AutomationShield/wiki/Common-functions) are common to all of our shields and are included in the `AutomationShield` class.

 The summary of functions and the illustration below should get you started quickly:
 * Output (sensor): `Opto.sensorRead();`